-He is also a non-executive Director, Jollibee Foods Corp.; Senior Adviser, Metropolitan Bank and Trust Co.; Member, Advisory Council, Bank of PI (BPI); Adviser, Double Dragon Properties Corp.; and Independent Director of some non-listed companies like Metro Pacific Tollways Corp., Tollways Management Corporation and Asian Hospital, Inc.; as well as regular Director, TeaM Energy Corp.
+He is also a non-executive Director, Jollibee Foods Corp. (listed company); Senior Adviser, Metropolitan Bank and Trust Co.; Member, Advisory Council, Bank of PI (BPI); Adviser, Double Dragon Properties Corp.; and Independent Director of some non-listed companies like Metro Pacific Tollways Corp., Tollways Management Corporation and Asian Hospital, Inc.; as well as non-executive Director, TeaM Energy Corp.

-He is likewise active in civic and educational endeavors as Chairman, Board of Advisers of the Metrobank Foundation; Chairman, Board of Trustees of the Foundation for Liberty and Prosperity and of the Philippine Judges Foundation; Chairman, Philippine Chapter, Asean Law Association; Chairman Emeritus, Philippine Dispute Resolution Center, Inc.; President, Manila Cathedral-Basilica Foundation; Trustee, Claudio Teehankee Foundation, Speaker Laurel Foundation and Tan Yan Kee Foundation; and Adviser, World Bank (Philippines); De La Salle University College of Law; University of Asia and the Pacific College of Law; Asian Institute of Management Corporate Governance Center; Johann Strauss Society; Mapa Blue Falcon Honor Society and Consultant of the Judicial and Bar Council, the constitutionally-created entity that vets appointments to the judiciary.
+He is likewise active in civic and educational endeavors as Chairman, Board of Advisers of the Metrobank Foundation; Chairman, Board of Trustees of the Foundation for Liberty and Prosperity and of the Philippine Judges Foundation; Chairman, Philippine Chapter, Asean Law Association; Chairman Emeritus, Philippine Dispute Resolution Center, Inc.; President, Manila Cathedral-Basilica Foundation; Trustee, Claudio Teehankee Foundation, Speaker Laurel Foundation and Tan Yan Kee Foundation; and Adviser, World Bank (Philippines); Asian Institute of Management Corporate Governance Center; Johann Strauss Society; Mapa Blue Falcon Honor Society and Consultant of the Judicial and Bar Council, the constitutionally-created entity that vets appointments to the judiciary.
 On August 18, 2017, he was named a member of the Permanent Court of Arbitration in The Hague, Netherlands.